Supported data formats and types

 In a relational tabular dataset:

-• Each table typically has a primary key, which is a unique identifier for each row in the table.
+- Each table typically has a primary key, which is an unique identifier for each row in the table.
 This key is used to establish relationships with other tables.

 In a relational tabular dataset, tables are connected through primary and foreign key relationships, which establish the links between related rows in different tables.
 These relationships define the associations between entities represented in the dataset.